gaiagaudenzi-lab/gaiagaudenzi-lab.github.io/useful_resources/index.md

 # Useful resources for wannabe Economists conducting Field Experiments

-Here are concentrated some of the information I gathered from various sources little by little.
+Here are concentrated various pieces of information I gathered during my journey as an RA.
 I hope they can make your life easier when deciding which job is right for you!

 ## Where can I find jobs?